 If you are unable to use the form from this Web site, write a letter to the Tax Court stating that you want to file a petition and that you would like any necessary forms and documents sent to you.
 The letter should include the amount in dispute, your name, your address, your telephone number, the year(s) at issue in your case, and a list of the errors you believe the IRS made.
 Include a copy of the IRS notice (see privacy discussion below) that you wish to dispute and follow the mailing procedures described above.

 You should submit Form 4, Statement of Taxpayer Identification Number, when you file your petition, and redact (delete) your Social Security number or Employer Identification number from any notice you attach to your petition and from any other document you file with the Court.
 The word redact means to remove or delete information.
-See Rule 20(b).
+See Tax Court Rule 27.
 Do not include your Social Security number on any document you send to the Court (except Form 4).

 You should not include on, and where necessary you should redact or delete from, any document filed with the Court personal information such as Social Security numbers or Employer Identification numbers, dates of birth, names of minor children, and financial account numbers.
 See Rule 27(a).
 If you do not do so, your personal information will be part of the public record of your case.
 When information is part of the public record, it means that anyone can come to the Court and look at the file and obtain information.